ffalt/aufschreib/README.md

 a file **"urls.json"** with the expanded urls will be created and used

+### 4. Prepare Script (mandatory!)

 run

 `node "1 prepare.js"`

-if you use mysql, tables are created and data is filled
+if you use mysql, tables are created and data is filled if you use mongo, collections are created and data is filled

 if you use files, well, only file **"tweetstore.json"** will be created ;)